bballdave025/mendeleev-spelling-bee/README.md

 # mendeleev-spelling-bee
-A little NLP fun, finding which words can be made using only the symbols of Mendeleev's Table (perhaps more commonly, though less justly) also known as the Periodic Table.
+A little NLP fun: finding which words can be made using only the symbols of Mendeleev's Table, more commonly known as the period table (perhaps less justly also known as that).
 The trick here is that we will use multiple languages.
-Even scripts, let's be specific, the [writing system](https://en.wikipedia.org/wiki/Writing_system) ([archived](https://web.archive.org/web/20240613141523/https://en.wikipedia.org/wiki/Writing_system)) type of scripts, (to the degree that they can be found), starting with Cyrillic.
+We'll even try to use scripts - let's be specific, the [writing system](https://en.wikipedia.org/wiki/Writing_system) ([archived](https://web.archive.org/web/20240613141523/https://en.wikipedia.org/wiki/Writing_system)) type of scripts (to the degree that Periodic Tables can be found in other scripts) - starting with Cyrillic.

 # Content of README